 Such a functor picks out a single set and picks for every -ary abstract operation an actual -ary operation on the elements of this set

 such that these operations are all compatible with each other in the way governed by the composition rules of morphisms in .

-It is common to adopt the (slightly evil) convention that every object of is equal to a chosen power of .
-Thus, if is the category of finite cardinals and functions between them, then the unique (up to isomorphism) product-preserving functor that takes the 1-element cardinal to is commonly supposed to be surjective on objects (rather than, less evilly, essentially surjective), or even an isomorphism on objects so that each morphism has a well-defined arity .
+It is common to adopt the (the principle of equivalence violating) convention that every object of is equal to a chosen power of .
+Thus, if is the category of finite cardinals and functions between them, then the unique (up to isomorphism) product-preserving functor that takes the 1-element cardinal to is commonly supposed to be surjective on objects (rather than, in better accord with equivalence, essentially surjective), or even an isomorphism on objects so that each morphism has a well-defined arity .